-One property in the RLA currently carries flood insurance.
-Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss property nor specific-property claim data are detailed in this Plan.
+One of the nine properties in the RLA currently carries flood insurance.
+Because the Privacy Act of 1974 (5 USC 522a) restricts the release of flood insurance policy and claims data to the public, neither the Repetitive Loss properties nor address-specific claim data are detailed in this Plan.